 I don’t always like the way he ends stories I’ve enjoyed—for me his books are more about the journey than the destination.
 One I do like is his novella The Mist.
 He left it open-ended, which I felt was right for the story.
 The makers of the film version obviously believed it needed a more conclusive resolution.
 Fair enough, but the ending they came up with was so excruciatingly and ludicrously tragic that it made me laugh out loud.
 If you’re familiar with the novella, you ought to watch the film for the ending alone.

-Many more of his books have been made into films that didn’t do a terrible job but that made me feel, at best, meh.
+Many more of his books have been made into films which didn’t do a terrible job but that made me feel, at best, meh.
 A few examples: Christine, Firestarter, Secret Window (despite the presence of Johnny Depp and Maria Bello), and Dreamcatcher.

 What of the good ones, the ones that took the original work and rendered it faithfully or improved upon it?
 The Green Mile (nothing with Tom Hanks in is a turkey) and The Shawshank Redemption immediately spring to mind, but my favourite has to be Stand By Me with the late River Phoenix, from the collection of novellas Different Seasons.
-I so loved the novella it was based on (The Body) that I recall sitting down to watch the film expecting another meh reaction, the formula seeming to be that the more I like the source material, the less I enjoy the film version.
-In this case I couldn’t have been more pleased to be wrong.
+I so enjoyed the novella it was based on (The Body) that I recall sitting down to watch the film expecting another meh reaction, the formula seeming to be that the more I like the source material, the less I enjoy the film version.
+In this case, I couldn’t have been more pleased to be wrong.
 What a wonderful evocation of childhood; if you’ve not seen it, watch it post-haste.

 Here endeth Part 1.
 In Part 2, I’ll do something similar for some of my other favourite books/authors.